Electronic Cigarettes: FSA Eligibility

 There are disagreements between different medical authorities on the conclusions of studies conducted to evaluate the effectiveness of electronic cigarettes in smoking cessation.
 Some authorities suggest the studies to date are insufficient, or are inadequately designed and conducted.
 Other authorities have concluded that electronic cigarettes are tentatively proven to be effective at smoking cessation.

 The World Health Organization currently holds the view that there is not enough evidence to recommend electronic cigarettes for smoking cessation (World Health Organization).
-Electronic cigarettes are not typically prescribed by doctors for smoking cessation programs, so they are not reimbursable with any consumer-directed healthcare account.
+However, if a physician or other medical professional recommends electronic cigarettes for the primary purpose of smoking cessation, then it may be eligible with a Letter of Medical Necessity (LMN).
+It is always best to check with your benefits provider.